-And it turns out there's a standard building block for this kind of grid you need to make it happen: the 8x8 LED Matrix -- 64 LEDs in a square, controlled by a commodity chip: the MAX7219, or some minor variant.
+And it turns out there's a standard building block for the kind of grid you can use to make it happen: the 8x8 LED Matrix -- 64 LEDs in a square, controlled by a commodity chip: the MAX7219, or some minor variant.

 They are available on Alibaba, in bulk, for around 90 cents apiece.

 And they are modular: you can buy them chained together, in blocks of 4, for less than $4.

 Just search for "4-in-1 LED Dot Matrix Display Module."